maxijonson/gpt-turbo/README.md

 - [Discord](./packages/implementations/discord/): A Discord bot for chatting in Discord servers, similar to Discord's own Clyde AI bot.
 - [CLI](./packages/implementations/cli/): A command-line interface to chat straight from your terminal.
 - [Nest](./packages/implementations/nest/): A NestJS backend, for interacting with the library via a REST API.

+## Plugins

+GPT Turbo has a plugin system for extending the library's functionality.
+This repo contains the following home-made plugins:

+- [gpt-turbo-plugin-stats](./packages/plugins/gpt-turbo-plugin-stats/): A plugin for estimating the cost and size of conversations before sending them to the API.

 ## Discord